renssies/marlin-ender-3/README.md

 # Marlin 3D Printer Firmware for Ender 3

-This is my personal version of Marlin for the Creality Ender 3 (Pro), based of Vanilla marlin.
+This is my personal version of Marlin 1.1.x for the Creality Ender 3 (Pro), based of Vanilla Marlin 1.1.9 bugfix.
 It features support for thermal runaway protection, BL Touch (2.0), SD card and advanced pause features (like filament change with `M600`).
 But loses a couple of other features.

 The current code is made for the [silent 1.1.4 board](https://www.creality3donline.com/creality3d-new-upgrade-silent-114-mainboard-for-ender-3-pro-ender-5-customized-und-non-standard-matching_p0147.html) by Creality, with the [official BL touch kit](https://www.creality3donline.com/creality-bl-touch-auto-bed-leveling-sensor-creality3d-cr-10-ender-3-creality3d-ender3-pro_p0135.html) installed.